ga4gh-discovery/ga4gh-discovery.github.io/pages/_posts/README.md

 => The easiest way to create a new post is to copy and modify an old one from the same category. <=

-In the Jekyll framework used for this site, new web pages are created by adding Markdown pages to a (i.e. `_posts`) directory.
-With the current configuration, such pages reside inside subdirectories ("collections") inside the `/pages` root directory.
+In the Jekyll framework used for this site, new web pages are created by adding Markdown pages to this (i.e. `_posts`) directory.

 These pages have to fulfil 2 conditions:

 * they need a `YAML` front matter
-* for pages in `_posts` only: their names start with the ISO8601 formated date of the post
+* their names start with the ISO8601 formated date of the post
   * the date can be any date, you want the post to be associated with (e.g. `1967-11-11`)
   * the date can be in the future, with posts then only being processed
     * when this date is reached, or